Orthodontic Information

 Based on the type of malocclusion, the orthodontist can apply a variety of orthodontic procedures to properly improve breathing.
 The orthodontist can use different orthodontic appliances to expand the jaws and correct mouth breathing.

-A narrow maxilla arch reduces the ability of patients to correctly breathe through their noses.
-Orthodontists usually use appliances called “expanders” to expand the maxilla to help patients in breathing through the noses.
+A narrow maxilla arch reduces the ability of patients to breathe through their noses correctly.
+Orthodontists usually use appliances called “expanders” to expand the maxilla to help patients breathe through the nose.

 Maxillary expansion directly affects and widens the sinuses and helps the patient to breathe through the nose.
-Most orthodontists believe that the patients should visit an otorhinolaryngologist after the completion of orthodontic treatments to prevent any possible problem in the future.
+Most orthodontists believe that patients should visit an otorhinolaryngologist after the completion of orthodontic treatments to prevent any possible problems in the future.

 Attention to orthodontics and mouth breathing